 We don’t know what Trump and Putin discussed last year

-Think about what that will mean this time for someone like National Security Adviser John Bolton.
+Think about what that means for someone like National Security Adviser John Bolton.
 He will have to wonder whether his boss promised anything on sanctions, discussed Syria and Ukraine, or, most worrisome given Trump’s previous statements, discussed Russian interference in the 2016 U.S. election.

 Trump himself should want notes taken for anything beyond basic chitchat.
 He may believe just the opposite; after all, if there are no witnesses, no one can prove that he might have said something he should not have.
 But then again, if Trump or one of his advisers wants to convince a reporter of what he did say, there’s also no record to draw upon.

 Of course, the historical record is important, too